ammarsabircheema/computing_tutorials/Spacy_and_Markovify_tutorial/Readme.md

 ## Natural Language Processing with spaCy and Markovify

 Now we will move further with our tasks related to natural language processing.
-This tutorial will focus on following aspects of natural language processing:
+This tutorial will focus on following aspects of natural language processing.
+For this purpose wre will be using the datasets from Gotenberg project which are given [here](http://www.gutenberg.org/files/11/11-0.txt) :

 ### Tokenization